1. Blog

 Having to fit an epic tale with graphics, dialogue, music, and even cut scenes in a measly 8 megabytes of storage seems impossible by today’s standards.
 But Kitase actually spoke quite favorably about the experience.
 In his mind, the limitations of the time forced the team to think creatively, to shape and reshape their vision until they manage to get it under 8 megabytes.

 It feels like the open-source community embodies that spirit.
 In the face of not having the resources of tech giants, they haven taken the task of creating and developing models that could potentially run on a potato.
-And in the process, they have shown us that more parameters is only one path toward building a powerful language model.
+By leveraging ingenuity and, in some cases, enlisting software development services for specialized tasks, they have shown that chasing ever-larger models isn’t the only path to building powerful language solutions.

 If you enjoyed this article, check out one of our other AI articles.